MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 ---
-title: Prerequisites to install and use the automation kit | Microsoft Docs
+title: Prerequisites to install and use the Automation Kit | Microsoft Docs
-description: These prerequisites are required to install and use the automation kit.
+description: These prerequisites are required to install and use the Automation Kit.
 suite: flow
 documentationcenter: na
 author: grarchib